Jonathon-Fleming/ToxPi-GIS/README.md

 # ToxPi-GIS
-Production of shareable, interactive feature layers from the output of the ToxPi GUI  return Requires ArcGIS Pro license  return
+Production of shareable, interactive feature layers from the output of the ToxPi GUI
+Requires ArcGIS Pro license

-Steps to run from the command line:  return
+Steps to run from the command line:
-  Access environment using command:  return
+  Access environment using command:
-    "%PROGRAMFILES%\ArcGIS\Pro\bin\Python\Scripts\proenv"  return
+    "%PROGRAMFILES%\ArcGIS\Pro\bin\Python\Scripts\proenv"
-    Note: If you did a custom installation of ArcGIS Pro this location might be different(ie. not in program files)  return Run script with required parameters:  return
+    Note: If you did a custom installation of ArcGIS Pro this location might be different(ie. not in program files)
+  Run script with required parameters:
     python ToxPiModel.py location\infile location\outfile.lyrx
     Note: Script will not work without the lyrx extension on the desired output file
 OutPut: